-Objective Control O1.
-To ensure the location and design of the premises is suitable, fits within the character and does not adversely impact on the amenity of surrounding area or other premises.
-C1.
-All sex services premises must be clearly identifiable through the street name and numbers placed on the front of the premise and must be clearly visible at street level to prevent inadvertent visitors to private homes or businesses in the area.
+Objec tive Control O 1.
+To ensure the location and design of the premises is suitable, fits within the character and does not adversely impact All sex services premises must be clearly identifiable through the street name and numbers placed on the front of the premise

+Object tive Control on the amenity of surrounding area or other premises. and must be clearly visible at street level to prevent inadvertent visitors to private homes or businesses in the area.
 C2.
 The external design and colour of the premise must be in keeping with the character and appearance of the streetscape and not be a prominent feature in the street.
 C3.
 Restricted premises and sex services premises should be located away from shopfronts and arcades or throughfares of high pedestrian use.

-Objective Control C4.
+C4.
 All entrances and exits of restricted premises and sex service premises must be designed to facilitate privacy of staff and visitors without compromising personal safety.
 C5.
 Any flashing, intermittent lighting etc used in conjunction with a restricted premises and sex services premises must not be visible from a public place.